 A folder, it too in black leather, lay before the chair at the head of the table.
 The folder’s corners were perfectly aligned with the table’s edge.
 Peterson laid his hand casually but possessively over the back of the chair.
 “Please sit anywhere you like, Mr. Cole.”

-“We are very proud of it.
-It is a replica of the Fountain of Eternal Youth in Cleveland.
+Peterson spoke from behind him.
+“We are very proud of our fountain.
+It is a replica of the Fountain of Eternal Life in Cleveland, Ohio.
 The figure represents mankind escaping his history of conflict and reaching for eternal peace.
 We think it rather appropriate.”

 There was something unusual about Peterson’s speech patterns, but Cole couldn’t quite pinpoint what it was.
 He tucked the thought away.

-Peterson leaned forward conspiratorially, and lowered his voice a little.
+Peterson lowered his voice conspiratorially.
 “We believe it imparts a sense of permanence.
 This principle underpins our philosophy here at Proconnesus.
 By definition, we deal in permanence.”

-They watched the fountain together for a moment, and then Cole turned and continued to the chair at the end of the row, nearest to Peterson’s.
+He watched the fountain for another brief moment, then turned and continued to the chair at the end of the row, nearest to Peterson’s.
 “Where does the name Proconnesus come from?” he asked.

 Peterson smiled.
 “Not far off the coast of Turkey lies an island named Marmara.
 In ancient times Marmara was known as Proconnesus.
-In mythology, about seven hundred BC, there lived a citizen of Proconnesus named Aristeas, and according to legend, this Aristeas lived for several hundred years.
+In mythology, about seven hundred BC, on this island there lived a man named Aristeas, and according to legend, this Aristeas lived for several hundred years.
 Aristeas of Proconnesus is the earliest documented immortal in literature.”

 Cole nodded.
 “I like it.”

-“Plus there are other phonetic connotations that the name suggests.”
+“Plus there are other phonetic connotations that the name suggests,” added Peterson.

 “Like what?”